Estelindis/storycraft/README.md

 ![Initial mock-up of the mobile site.](/assets/image-readme/wireframe-mobile.jpg)

 ## Desktop
 - The desktop version of the site has a larger area for story content.
-However, keeping the amount of story content the same as what was established in the mobile wireframe, it becomes clear that allowing the gameplay area to stretch to almost full desktop width offers no additional utility.
+However, with the amount of story content remaining the same, it becomes clear that allowing the gameplay area to stretch to almost full desktop width offers no additional utility.
 By limiting the width of the gameplay area on larger screens, some aesthetic utility is gained as more of the background image is allowed to appear.

 ![Initial mock-up of the desktop site.](/assets/image-readme/wireframe-desk.jpg)